 Although Ms. Jeter has not stated that she will seek legal intervention to protect her SSD benefits, it might be the only way for her to keep them or prevent deduction.
 She has expressed concern that she will not be able to feed herself in the meantime.

 The ongoing story serves as a reminder to other SSD beneficiaries to always do their best to follow SSA rules and regulations, but also to pursue legal options after running into an issue.
 If you are facing complications with the SSA and your own benefits, Disability Action Advocates can help.
-Call toll-free (888) 421-8705 today to speak with our Las Vegas Social Security Disability attorney and discuss your rights.
+Call toll-free (888) 421-8705 today to speak with our Las Vegas Social Security Disability representative and discuss your rights.